josephsl/wintenApps/addoninternals.md

 * Search suggestions: NVDA now plays a sound to indicate appearance of search suggestions, incorporated into NVDA 2017.3 and later expanded in 2021.3 to include suggestion count announcement.
 More on this below.
 * Live region change announcements in various apps.
 In the global plugin portion, a way to define and track this event is included.
 As of 2022, live region change event is fully tracked by NVDA itself.
 * Floating suggestions such as Emoji panel in Windows 10 1709 (Fall Creators Update) and hardware keyboard suggestions in 1803 (April 2018 Update).
-This has been incorporated into NVDA 2018.3 release, but more recent changes do require support from this add-on.
+This has been incorporated into NVDA 2018.3 with refinements since then.
 * Support for UIA notification event introduced in Windows 10 1709.
 This became part of NVDA in 2018.2, and refined in 2019.2 to interupt users when important notifications are pending.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update, sensitive to changes in Insider Preview builds.
 * Announcing tooltips from universal apps, incorporated into NVDA 2019.3.